SoftwareAG/c8y-docs/content/users-guide/cockpit-bundle/configuration.md

 In the **Home dashboard** section, you can select how the home dashboard, that is, the landing page for this application, is treated.

-You can select if the following applies to the customization of the home dashboard:
+You can select one of the following options for the customization of the home dashboard:

 * It is reflected throughout the entire tenant (the default).
 * It is only reflected in the current custom application.